SoftHu/tos_avg/En/heart_4_1_4.md

 Start -->1760225436925225[ ]
 1760225436925225 -->1760225461618994[<b>Speaker 👉 Nyotengu:</b>
-\nWhen you overuse your strength, you lose focus and speed.\nKeep practicing, when you're ready, you should have Hephaestus forge a Muramasa blade for you.]
+\nWhen you overuse your strength, you lose focus and speed.\nKeep practicing, when you're ready, you should have &lbrace;npc.4106&rbrace; forge a Muramasa blade for you.]
 1760225436925225 -->1760225114360095[<b>Speaker 👉 Nyotengu:</b>
-\nI didn't expect you to be such a natural!\nRemember this feeling, when you're ready, you should have Hephaestus forge a Muramasa blade for you.]
+\nI didn't expect you to be such a natural!\nRemember this feeling, when you're ready, you should have &lbrace;npc.4106&rbrace; forge a Muramasa blade for you.]
 1760225461618994 -->440056365404748{ }
 1760142101932668 -->1760142122483325[End]
 440056365404748 -->|What's that?|1760142101932668[<b>Speaker 👉 Nyotengu:</b>